All Episodes

 How are you?

-You've been detailing for the whole program about how this uh spy case against Bush is just ridiculous on its face.
+You've been detailing for the whole program about how this spy case against Bush is just ridiculous on its face.

-Um, and the Democrats are not stupid, so I figured there must be a real reason why they're doing it.
+And the Democrats are not stupid, so I figured there must be a real reason why they're doing it.

-There's, you know, the thing like the book release from the guy who broke the story, and there's the Iraqi elections, Patriot Act Renewal, Bush ratings going up.
+There's, you know, the thing like the book release from the guy who broke the story, and there's the Iraqi elections, Patriot Act renewal, Bush ratings going up.

-All those were good reasons to release the story when they did, but I think the real reason may be to inoculate the Clintons politically against the release of the Barrett Report.
+But I think the real reason may be to inoculate the Clintons politically against the release of the Barrett report.

 I don't think there's any question about that as a partial reason.

-But but that's not all of it.
+But that's not all of it.

 That is certainly part of it, and you're right to point it out.